Consensys/doc.goquorum/docs/HowTo/Use/adding_nodes.md

 1. Now you can start up the new node and let it sync with the network.
-    The main difference now is the use of the [`--raftjoinexisting`](../../Reference/CLI-Syntax.md#raftjoinexisting) flag, which lets the node know that it is joining an existing network, which is handled differently internally.
+    The main difference now is the use of the [`--raftjoinexisting`](../../Reference/CLI-Syntax.md#raftjoinexisting) flag, which lets the node know that it is joining an existing network.
     The Raft ID obtained in step 1 is passed as a parameter to this flag:

     ```bash